hubiinetwork/lottery-oracle-contracts/README.md

 ## About the Lottery Oracle

-The Lottery Oracle is described in [Simple Lottery Resolver v0.1](https://docs.google.com/document/d/1o_8BCMLXMNzEJ4uovZdeYUkEmRJPktf_fi55jylJ24w/edit?usp=sharing) as a prototype for the nahmii data availability oracle.
+The Lottery Oracle is described in [White Paper - Oracle Game v1.0](White%20Paper%20-%20Oracle%20Game%20v1.0.pdf) as a early prototype for the nahmii data availability oracle.

 This repository contains Solidity smart contracts and auxilliary JavaScript code for the testing and deployment of Lottery Oracle.
 The implementation is created using [Truffle Framework](https://truffleframework.com/).